elliottim/elliottim.github.io/Mods.md

 ![mod page](images/modpagefull.png)

 The mod's page has a variety of information like trailers, screenshots, file size, creator and more.
-Scrolling down more, you can find more indepth information about the mod and a community comment section.
+Scrolling down more, you can find more in depth information about the mod and a community comment section.

 **3. Make sure you have the required DLC.**